JamesSkemp/words/content/post/marcus-theatres-drops-the-ball-on-sweeny-todd.md

 +++
-title = "Marcus Theatres drops the ball on Sweeny Todd" summary = "Did you catch this?
+title = "Marcus Theatres drops the ball on Sweeny Todd" description = "Did you catch this?
 Seems Marcus Theatres doesn't want to pay the asking price to show Sweeny Todd.
 Do they think they won't make the cost up in sales? [slnet0514:20b03279-17ff-4ff0-ade2-e052d2770c33]" draft = false comments = false date = "2007-12-21T14:10:00-06:00"